 Test good quality inkjet papers, and see the difference for yourself.
 Make sure you print on the correct (coated) side of the paper; usually face side up in the box – the coated side is normally a little sticky on your tongue!

 It is also important that once you have a quality inkjet paper, this is handled correctly.
 Ensure it is laid flat at all time and handle this at the edges being careful not to touch the coated surface.
 Inkjet paper, especially Matt and Fine Art, absorb moisture.
 Therefore unless it’s in the process of being printed, always keep the paper in its box with the lid firmly closed.
 Keep the paper out of extreme temperatures and humidities and away from direct sunlight.
+CLICK HERE to sample our 6 best selling papers for less than £1.50 →

-Marrutt Advice / Fix: Don’t be tempted by cheap high street papers if you seek professional photographic print quality
+Don’t be tempted by cheap high street papers if you seek professional photographic print quality

-Mistake 7: Bad Inks
+Mistake 8: Bad Inks

 If your market is very high-end, allowing you to charge high prices for your work, using OEM brand inks like Canon, HP or Epson would work – your profit margin should allow you to work in this way.
 Higher volume inkjet printing in more competitive markets; use quality third-party inks – choose your printer to work with the best bulk inks available – our customers often consult with us before buying a new printer, to ensure that they can run an economic quality bulk ink for colour, monochrome and graphics.

-To achieve accurate colour reproduction with good rich blacks and smooth even graduations in every colour channel, use the Brand OEM inks, or reputable bulk professional photographic inks only.
+To create a stable print with accurate colour reproduction, good rich blacks and smooth even graduations in every colour channel, use the Brand OEM inks, or reputable bulk professional photographic inks only.
+Don’t risk wasting expensive paper with poor quality ink

 Mistake 9: Wrong image size and spec